 Tulum has rapidly become Mexico’s most trendy beach destination, attracting travellers from all over the globe, and after visiting recently, it is easy to understand why.

-Charmed by a captivating blend of the most delicate stretches of white-sand beach, inviting crystal clear waters, and a tranquil ambience that will effortlessly make you feel at ease, Tulum is easily one of Mexico’s best destinations for those looking to kick back and relax.
+Charmed by the most delicate stretches of white-sand beach, inviting crystal clear waters, and a tranquil ambience that will effortlessly make you feel at ease, Tulum is easily one of Mexico’s best destinations for those looking to kick back and relax.

 While I normally prefer to explore lesser-known destinations, I didn’t want to miss out on this one, so I went to see what Tulum had to offer.